 *Graduate aggregate limits include undergraduate loans borrowed.

 If a borrower enrolls in electronic debit to repay their loans, they are eligible for a monthly interest rate reduction of .25% on their federal loans.
 While using this option, you still have the ability to pay additional amounts in order to pay off your loan faster.

 These plans are available to borrowers who qualify due to unforeseen financial, health or military circumstances.
 You may also qualify for an In-School Deferment if you return to school at least half-time.
 Contact your loan servicer for the appropriate forms.

 To learn more about loan counseling click here.

 Summer Term Borrowing

-After loans are offered for the summer term, if a summer balance exists when the student's term of enrollment is ending, the financial aid office will accept the loan for the amount of the balance.
+If a summer tuition balance exists when the student's enrollment is ending, the financial aid office will accept any offered loans for the amount of the balance.
 A notification will be sent to the borrower.
-Due to the shortened summer period of enrollment, students often forget to accept their loans for their term balance.
-Once the term is over, the loan can not be disbursed unless it is accepted within the enrollment period.
-If the borrower does not want the loan, please contact the Federal Direct & Private Loan Office at 608-262-4987 or email firstname.lastname@example.org and the loan will be cancelled.
+Due to the shortened summer period of enrollment, students may forget to accept their loans by the end of their summer class.
+Once the summer class is over, the loan can no longer be accepted and processed for the student.
+If the borrower does not want the loan, please contact the Federal Direct & Private Loan Office at 608-262-4987 or email email@example.com and the loan will be cancelled.